syncfusion-content/angular-docs/angular/DropDownList/Functionalities.md

 ## Grouping

-The DropDownList items can be categorized by using a specific field in the popup list.
+The Dropdown List items can be categorized by using a specific field in the popup list.
 This is enabled by using [groupBy](http://help.syncfusion.com/api/js/ejdropdownlist#members:fields-groupby) field on data source binding.
-By default grouping is disabled in DropDownList.
+By default grouping is disabled in Dropdown List.
 The below given example explains the behavior of grouping with JSON array binding.

 {% highlight html %}